All Episodes

 Today on Face the Nation.

-Here now, chief anchor George Stephanopoulos.
+Hear now, Chief Anchor, George Stephanopoulos.

-It's just breathless, hysterical reporting anonymous sources that the stories get debunked and then they never talk about it.
+All right, I just, because it can go on forever, it's just breathless, hysterical reporting, anonymous sources that the stories get debunked and then they never talk about it.

 It was funny on Twitter today.

-Julian Assange writes out, you know, every year or so I make the mistake of thinking that someone at CNN must be okay.
+Julian Assange writes out, you know, every year or so, I make the mistake of thinking that someone at CNN must be okay.

-And then he goes, What I wrote them is on the left.
+And then he goes, what I wrote them is on the left.

 What they published is on the right.